-- From November 7, 2020, at 10:00 pm to February 5, 2021 at 12:00 pm travel into and out of the Lower Mainland and the Fraser Valley should be limited to essential travel only.
+- From November 7, 2020, at 10:00 pm until further notice travel into and out of the Lower Mainland and the Fraser Valley should be limited to essential travel only.

 Additional requirements announced by Dr Henry in the last two weeks include:

 - Social distancing enforced in all public indoor spaces.